Frequently Asked Questions

 We can break the costs into a one-time purchase price, a monthly subscription fee and your personal travel costs.

-- Purchase price: You can order your Student/Tripeky Mobility Card for 15EUR on our website.
+- Purchase price: You can order your Student Mobility Card for 15EUR on our website which also includes the digital student ID card ISIC.

-- Monthly subscription fee: In order to use your Student Mobility Card, we ask for a subscription fee of 4,50 EUR per month.
+- Monthly subscription fee: to receive the benefits our card offers, we ask in exchange for a fee of 4,50 EUR per month.

 - Travel costs: We’ll also charge the (international) payment method you entered on the app with your travel costs.
 How much this will be depends on how much you travel.
 You can keep track of this at any time in the app.